smbaig235/aws-bootcamp-cruddur-2023/journal/week1.md

 ## Task 2: Create a Docker file on Frontend-react-js

-copy and paste this code in the docker file
+Copy and paste this code in the docker file

  ```
 FROM node:16.18